ccollie/valkey-rfc/TimeSeries.md

 see https://redis.io/docs/latest/commands/ts.create/

 **`TS.ALTER <key> `**

 see https://redis.io/docs/latest/commands/ts.alter/

-**`TS.DEL <key> fromTimestamp toTimestamp`** see https://redis.io/docs/latest/commands/ts.del/
+**`TS.DEL <key> fromTimestamp toTimestamp`**

+see https://redis.io/docs/latest/commands/ts.del/

 **`TS.ADD <key> `**

 see https://redis.io/docs/latest/commands/ts.add/
+When compactions are supported, we should offload the compaction to a thread.

 **`TS.MADD <key> <item> [<item> ...]`**

 see https://redis.io/docs/latest/commands/ts.madd/
+When compactions are supported, we should use `rust's` parallelism to perform the compactions in the background.

 **`TS.GET <key> [LATEST]`**

 see https://redis.io/docs/latest/commands/ts.get/

 Get the last sample from a series.